 - Thermodynamic properties and models of complex solid solutions; kinetics and phase equilibria; oxygen fractionation modelling

 - Micro-dating techniques: LA-ICP-MS and SIMS measurements (U-Th-Pb, allanite, monazite and zircon)

 - Geodynamic and structural evolution of orogenic belts: Internal western Alps (Briançonnais, Sesia and Liguro-Piémontais zones) and Himalaya (Western syntaxe)

 Quantitative compositional maps are used to depict the spatial distribution and compositional variability of mineral phases in thin sections of rock.
-I developed and I am improving XMapTools (Lanari et al., 2014; Lanari et al., 2018), a MATLAB©-based software solution for processing X-ray and trace element LA-ICPMS maps as well as to determine local bulk composition and perform thermobarometry analysis.
+I developed and I am improving XMapTools (Lanari et al., 2014; Lanari et al., 2019), a software solution for processing X-ray and trace element LA-ICPMS maps as well as to determine local bulk composition and perform thermobarometry analysis.
 The data reduction involves several steps such as (i) analytical standardization, (ii) classification, (iii) structural formulas calculation and (iv) determination of P-T conditions of formation or re-quilibration.
 XMapTools provides advanced numerical tools in a guided environment to explore and visualize your data in your own way.
 It incorporates a large variety of options for data processing, data calibration and data visualisation via single and multi-channel maps or via binary, ternary and spider diagrams

 More information: XMapTools websiteContinue reading “Computer programs”